yalelibrary-metadata-services/entity_resolution_pipeline/README.md

 # Entity Resolution for Library Catalog Data

-*This codebase was developed using Anthropic's Claude 3.7 Sonnet model.*
+*This codebase was developed using Anthropic's Claude 3.7 Sonnet model (Extended mode).*
 The project instructions and initial prompt used to define the project specifications are in the [prompts](prompts) folder.

 ## Overview